 Women and girls are priority in Finland’s Development Policy

-Finland launched the Government Report on Development Policy: ‘One World, One Future – Towards Sustainable Development’ in 2016.
-It sets the rights of girls and women as the first key priority of Finnish development policy with strong emphasis on SRH/FP.
-Women and girls and SRH/FP are also among the funding priorities.
-The Government Report on Development Policy is based on Agenda 2030.
+Finland launched the Government Report on Development Policy: ‘One World, One Future – Towards Sustainable Development’ in 2016 based on the 2030 Agenda.
+It sets the rights of women and girls as the first key priority of Finnish development policy with strong emphasis on SRH/FP.
+Gender equality and SRH/FP are also among the funding priorities.

 ODA concentrates on the rights of women and girls

-Finland had a strong, progressive voice in the Agenda 2030 process in support of human rights and gender equality, including FP.
+Finland had a strong, progressive voice in the 2030 Agenda process in support of human rights and gender equality, including FP.
 Finland wants to profile itself as a champion in gender and SRH/FP issues.
+Women’s and girls’ rights and gender equality continues as a main priority in Finland’s development cooperation.

-Finland’s Minister for Foreign Trade and Development is a loud SRH/FP advocate at national, European and UN level.
-The Minister emphasizes the importance of SRH/FP in her public speeches and announcements, and is also actively involved in the SheDecides movement.
+Comparably to his predecessor, the new Minister of Development Cooperation and Foreign Trade, Mr. Ville Skinnari, is a vocal SRH/FP advocate at national, European and UN level.
+The Minister emphasizes the importance of SRH/FP in his public speeches and announcements.

 - Government Report on Development Policy 2016, summary